Skip to main content

 • Written

-90 days on consumables, 1 year on major parts, 2 years on sealed-system rebuilds.
+3 months standard, 1 year on inverter boards, up to 2 years on sealed-system rebuilds.
 Quoted in writing before work starts.

 • CSLB